DISTURBED, WITH David Draiman (third from left), are on the way to Israel. .

 Formed in 1994, the band has released seven studio albums, and is probably best known in mainstream rock circles for its 2015 cover of Simon & Garfunkel’s “Sounds of Silence.”

 The 44-year-old Draiman, who was on a career path to become a rabbi before secular music changed his direction, has long been a staunch defender of Israel.
 In a 2011 interview with The Jerusalem Post

 while vacationing in the country, he claims to have close to 200 relatives in the country, including his Jerusalem-based brother, Ben, also a musician.

 Draiman wrote a song on the band’s 2010 album Asylum called “Never Again,” directed at Holocaust deniers and antisemitism.

-"I never pull any punches and I will never apologize for who I am or where I come from," Draiman told the Post.Tickets to the Rishon show go on sale Monday morning at 8.00 am for 24 hours for members of the Facebook group 'Bring Disturbed to Israel'.
+“I never pull any punches, and I will never apologize for who I am or where I come from,” Draiman told the Post

-Tickets for the general public go on sale Tuesday at 8.00 am at *5169 or at eventbuzz.co.il
+Tickets go on sale Tuesday at 8 a.m. at *5169 or at eventbuzz.co.il

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>